 Car hinges are lubricated so that the mechanism for opening and closing doors can work seamlessly.
 If there’s no lubrication, the door will start to creak, and opening and closing them may be more difficult.

 Yes, they’re safe to use.
-However, make sure to avoid spraying lots of them to door hinges and door locks since it may remove lubrication from them.
+However, make sure to avoid spraying lots of them on door hinges and door locks since it may remove lubrication from them.

 Door jambs are somewhere in between.
 Some people claim they’re exterior, while others claim they’re the vehicle’s interior.
 In my opinion, you should always clean the door jambs, whether you are cleaning the interior or the exterior of the car.